6DammK9/nai-anime-pure-negative-prompt/ch02/nai_v3_sdxl.md

 ## Watermark (Other then PNG info / EXIF data) ##

+- *Looks like there is already covered by another anon ago: * [See this gist.](https://gist.github.com/catboxanon/ca46eb79ce55e3216aecab49d5c7a3fb) Keyword: `stealth_pngcomp`

 - An anon discovered that the [official website](https://novelai.net/inspect) can identify / read metadata from images generated from NAIv3, even the EXIF data was wiped and converted to JPEG, until it is compressed to a large extent.

 - Later with [the recent Samsung mobile phone](https://www.theguardian.com/technology/2024/feb/05/samsung-galaxy-s24-ultra-review-the-swiss-army-knife-of-phones-now-with-ai), anon found that **there is vertical QR-code like bars in each side of the image**, probably contains hidden messages.